Policies and Guidelines

-Parents often ask the questions: “How can I receive medical information about my student?
+Parents often ask: “How can I receive medical information about my student?
 How will I know if my student is ill and how do I find out what is going on with their health care?”

 These are good but difficult questions.
 The WOU Student Health & Counseling Center (SHCC) is bound by Oregon state law.
 Many parents may recognize two federal laws: the Health Insurance Portability and Accountability Act (HIPAA) and the Family Educational Rights and Privacy Act (FERPA).